solana-foundation/developer-content/content/guides/dapps/cash-app.md

 });
 ```

-`provider` enables you to faciliate interactions between your application
+`provider` enables you to facilitate interactions between your application
 (client-side) and the Solana blockchain, which includes a wallet that holds the
 keypair used to sign transactions.